HomeBlogBoiler not working after a power cut

 Where boiler cover fits in

 A reset and a clock reset cost nothing, but a surge-damaged control board can run to a sizeable bill.
 That's where a policy earns its place: a good boiler cover plan covers the engineer's call-out and the repair, so an unlucky power cut doesn't turn into an unexpected expense.
-If you're weighing it up, our guides to the best boiler cover and cheaper options break down what's typically included, and our piece on whether boiler cover is worth it helps you decide.

 Don't let a power cut leave you with a repair bill